Blackadder: Guest cast

 Unusually for a sitcom based loosely on factual events and in the historical past, a man was recruited for one episode essentially to play himself.
-Political commentator Vincent Hanna played a character billed as "his own great-great-great grandfather" in the episode "Dish and Dishonesty" of Blackadder the Third.
+Political commentator Vincent Hanna played a character billed as "his own great-great-great grandfather" in the Blackadder the Third episode "Dish and Dishonesty".
 Hanna was asked to take part because the scene was of a by-election in which Baldrick was a candidate and, in the style of modern television, Hanna gave a long-running "live" commentary of events at the count (and interviewed candidates and election agents) to a crowd through the town hall window.

 Theme tune

 Howard Goodall's theme tune has the same melody throughout all the series, but is played in roughly the style of the period in which it is set.
 It is performed mostly with trumpets and timpani in The Black Adder, the fanfares used suggesting typical medieval court fanfares; with a combination of recorder, string quartet and electric guitar in Blackadder II (the end theme, with different lyrics each time reflecting on the episode's events, was sung by a countertenor); on oboe, cello and harpsichord (in the style of a minuet) for Blackadder the Third; by The Band of the 3rd Battalion, Royal Anglian Regiment in Blackadder Goes Forth; sung by carol singers in Blackadder's Christmas Carol; and by an orchestra in Blackadder: The Cavalier Years and Blackadder: Back & Forth.